 Marlene Dietrich movie schedule (ET) and synopses from the TCM website:

 3:15 PM RANCHO NOTORIOUS (1952) A cowboy infiltrates a bandit hideout in search of his girlfriend's killer.
-Director: Fritz Lang.
+Dir.: Fritz Lang.
 Cast: Marlene Dietrich, Arthur Kennedy, Mel Ferrer.
 Color.
 89 min.

 10:00 PM THE DEVIL IS A WOMAN (1935).
-Director: Josef von Sternberg.
+Dir.: Josef von Sternberg.
 Cast: Marlene Dietrich, Lionel Atwill, Edward Everett Horton, Cesar Romero, Don Alvarado.
 Black and white.
 79 min.